 Childcare is available during the worship service every Sunday.
 In the nursery, children explore their world and develop a foundation of trust with the compassionate care of our experienced childcare providers.

-Kindergarten - 6th grade (Sundays, 10:00 am) During stand-alone sessions children will experience wonder, explore their beliefs, develop spiritual tools for living in their changing world, and put their values into action in service projects.
+Kindergarten - 6th grade (Sundays at 10:00 am) During stand-alone sessions, children will experience wonder, explore their beliefs, develop spiritual tools for living in their changing world, and put their values into action in community service projects.
+Teens are welcome to join the group as they have fun together and practice valuable skills for life.
+One Sunday a month children, teens, and adults attend the full worship service together.

 Please register all your children from birth through 12th grade HERE.
-To find out more about our programs, contact Director of Religious Education, Linda Weaver at linda@uureston.org.
+Contact Director of Religious Education Linda Weaver at linda@uureston.org to learn more about our programs.

 Important Links